About

 Read more

-His recent efforts center on connecting simulation environments (including ArduPilot/SITL, JSBSim, and browser-based tools) with lightweight AI assistance.
+A lot of my recent effort connects simulation environments — ArduPilot/SITL, JSBSim, and browser-based tools — with lightweight AI assistance.
 The goal is not automation for its own sake, but better technical judgment, better handoffs, and fewer surprises late in development.

-Outside direct program work, Dustin mentors engineers, supports technical reviews, and builds educational tools that lower the barrier to advanced aerospace methods.
-He is particularly interested in how modular architectures and shared simulation infrastructure can help teams adapt faster to new mission requirements.
+Outside direct program work, I mentor engineers, support technical reviews, and build educational tools that lower the barrier to advanced aerospace methods.
+I am especially interested in how modular architectures and shared simulation infrastructure help teams adapt faster to new mission requirements.

 Links